-Encoding/de-idenfication / anonymization of data; gain approval by ethics committees; formal consent agreements: Manage the above three title points according to your situation.
-If you plan to consult the CRC, VDE or VitalIT for correct encoding/de-identification /anonymization of your data you should mention it in your DMP and ask the SNSF for cost coverage (refer to the information above).
+[Encoding/de-idenfication / anonymization of data; gain approval by ethics committees; formal consent agreements: Manage the above three title points according to your situation.
+If you plan to consult the CRC or VDE for correct encoding/de-identification /anonymization of your data (refer to the information on FBM services above).
+You should mention it in your DMP and ask the SNSF for cost coverage].

-For research data sharing: If some data cannot be shared publicly because they are bound by legal, ethical or confidentiality criteria, you should explain their specific constraints (refer to the information above).
 Data privacy for sensitive information related to personal and private information will be handled carefully by our service.
-Indeed, our service will divulgate and provide openaccess to sensitive human data only after receiving explicit consent of the individuals as well as assuring privacy protection through proper data anonymization.
+Indeed, our service will divulgate and provide open-access to sensitive human data only after receiving explicit consent of the individuals (e.g. "Etes-vous d'accord que vos données dûment anonymisées soient partagées à des fins de recherche en accès libre sur des bases de données biomédicales?") as well as assuring privacy protection through proper data anonymization.
+The human experimentation part of this grant has been approved by the Commission cantonale d'éthique de la recherche_sur_l'être_humain and the delivered human authorization is [please specify the number XXXX].

+• For research data sharing:

+[If some data cannot be shared publicly because they are bound by legal, ethical or confidentiality criteria, you should explain their specific constraints - refer to the information above].

 We will ensure that shared data do not contain information that identifies, or that used in conjunction with other publicly available information to personally identify an individual, following DRYAD's recommendations.

+URL link: http://datadryad.org/pages/humanSubjectsData